hyuntaepark-gh/SQL-Database-Projects/README.md

-# 🗄️ SQL & Database Design Projects
+# 🗄️ AWS & SQL & Database Design Projects

 This repository showcases hands-on SQL and database design projects focused on relational schema modeling, normalization, and real-world business use cases.